SkretasLab/ProteoSeeker/README.md

    -fct/--family-code-taxonomy    Str -Opt- The phylo protein family codes.

-   -dn/--database-name            Str -Opt- The seek profile database (spd) and seek filtered
+   -dn/--database-name            Str -Opt- The seek profile database (SPD) and seek filtered
                                   protein database name (sfdp).

-   -dnt/--database-name-taxonomy  Str -Opt- The taxonomy profile database (tpd) and taxonomy
+   -dnt/--database-name-taxonomy  Str -Opt- The taxonomy profile database (TPD) and taxonomy
                                   filtered protein database name (tfdp).

    -sns/--seek-names-status       True/False -Opt: False- Determines whether the protein names
-                                  used to filter the protein database and create the sfpd will be determined solely based on the protein names provided by the user (True) or solely based on protein names automatically identified with or without the addition
+                                  used to filter the protein database and create the SFPD will be determined solely based on the protein names provided by the user (True) or solely based on protein names automatically identified with or without the addition